ANCSLEEP BLOG

 Foods to Avoid

-Caffeine: When caffeine is guzzled too close to bedtime, it stimulates your central nervous system and causes you to stay awake.
+Caffeine: When caffeine is consumed too close to bedtime, it stimulates your central nervous system and causes you to stay awake.
 Although people react differently to caffeine consumption, drinking a cup of coffee during nighttime hours will decrease the chances of achieving a healthy bedtime for anyone.
 Avoiding caffeine after the morning is the best way to guarantee the possibility of falling and staying asleep.

 Alcohol: Consuming alcohol of any kind, be it a bottle of beer or a glass of wine, has been shown to negatively impact quality of sleep.
-This is because alcohol quickly metabolizes in your system and leads to many night wakings.
+This is because alcohol quickly metabolizes in your system and leads to many nighttime awakenings.
 In addition to forcing you to wake multiple times at night, it increases your chances of snoring which can lead to further wakings for both yourself and your bed partner.

 Ways to improve sleep time and quality - Anchorage Sleep CenterReducing alcohol and coffee are part of the "get more sleep" formula